Faculty Offices East (Bldg. 25), Room 125B

 Current theory and practice of standards based performing arts with an emphasis on the use of music, theater, media arts and dance, as discrete disciplines with historical and cultural context in the classroom.
 Attendance at outside performances required.
 4 lectures.

 LS 380.
-Subject Matter Apprenticeship.
+Education Apprenticeship.
 2 units

 Prerequisite: Junior standing and consent of instructor.